velife/Getting-and-Cleaning-Data/README.md

-# Getting-and-Cleaning-Data
-Getting and Cleaning Data Course Project
+# Getting and Cleaning Data Course Project

 Review criteria
 > 1. The submitted data set is tidy.